 Multichannel vs. Omnichannel

-Even though both strategies use multiple channels to reach customers, which almost the only thing they have in common, they are actually very different from one another.
+Even though both strategies use multiple channels to reach customers, which is almost the only thing they have in common, they are actually very different from one another.

 Channel vs. Customer